Hoyasumii/bee-movie/README.md

 Just a minute.
 There's a bee on that plane.

-I'm quite familiar with Mr. Benson and his no-account c
+I'm quite familiar with Mr. Benson and his no-account co